lukaszmadrzynski/Website-Update/content/pages/why-us.md

         title: Sustainable Ecotourism
         tagline: ''
         subtitle: ''
-        text: >
-          We are deeply dedicated to responsible travel practices throughout Yunnan and China.
-This means minimizing our environmental impact, supporting local economies by partnering with local businesses, and ensuring our tours benefit the communities you visit in Lijiang, Shangri-La, and beyond.
-We believe in leaving a positive footprint on our beloved Yunnan.
+        text: "We are deeply committed to minimizing our environmental footprint and maximizing our positive impact on local communities throughout\_Yunnan and China.
+We promote ethical and\_sustainable tourism practices\_in all our\_China tours.\n"
         image:
           type: ImageBlock
           url: /images/abstract-feature2.svg